gounthar/learning-2024-devops/docs/src/orchestration/README.md

 ## Exercises

-### 🧪 Exercise 1 - Configure docker desktop to enable Kubernetes and Portained GUI
+### 🧪 Exercise 1 - Configure docker desktop to enable Kubernetes and Portainer GUI

 * [Enable kubernetes on your docker desktop installation](https://docs.docker.com/desktop/kubernetes/)
 * [Install Portainer node on your kubernetes server](https://docs.portainer.io/start/install-ce/server/kubernetes/wsl)
+* portainer should be accessible at : [https://localhost:30779/#!/auth](https://localhost:30779/#!/auth)

 ### 🧪 Exercise 2 - Convert and adapt your manifest yml with Kompose